dddrrreee/cs140e-23win/labs/7-bootloader/PRELAB.md

 Make sure you look through:

-  1. `pi-side/get-code.h` this holds the starter code that you will extend out into a full implementation that receives code from the UNIX side.
+  1. `pi-side/get-code.[ch]` this holds the starter code that you will extend out into a full implementation that receives code from the UNIX side.

-  2. `pi-side/bootloader.c` has the driver that calls `get-code.h`.
+  2. `pi-side/main.c` has the driver that calls `get-code.h`.

-  3. `libpi.small/rpi.h` contains the prototypes and descriptions of pi routines you (or our starter code) can call.
-Each has a comment describing them: please post to the newsgroup if these (or any other function descriptions) are confusing!
-These include routines to read and write memory (do not do it directly!), reboot the pi, and send/receive bytes from the UART (the hardware on the pi that talks to your TTY-serial device).

 It's worth looking at the other files to.
-In particular, compare the `staff-start.s` here to the `start.s` in your `1-gpio` lab:
+In particular, compare the `boot-start.s` here to the `staff-start.S` in `libpi`:
    1. What do they even do?
    2. Why are they different?

 ##### `unix-side` directory

 The unix side code is split into two directories:
-   1. The `3-bootloader/unix-side` directory holds the UNIX side bootloader code.
+   1. The `unix-side` directory holds the UNIX side bootloader code.
-   2. `cs140e-22win/libunix` directory holds useful UNIX helper routines that your unix-side bootloader code will use (as well as subsequent labs).
+   2. `../../libunix` directory holds useful UNIX helper routines that your unix-side bootloader code will use (as well as subsequent labs).
 These routines are all described in `libunix/libunix.h`.

 Make sure you look through:
-  1. `simple-boot.c`: this holds the starter code you will extend out into a full implementation that sends code to the pi.
+  1. `unix-side/simple-boot.c`: this holds the starter code you will extend out into a full implementation that sends code to the pi.
   2. `libunix/read-file.c`: you will implement this (see below).
   3. `libunix/find-ttyusb.c`: you will implement this (see below).